 B. Side yards.
-Each lot shall maintain a required side yard on each side of the lot of not less than five feet, except corner lots which shall have a side yard abutting the street of not

-Exhibit 'B' to Ordinance No 2929 February 24, 2006 less than ten feet.
+Each lot shall maintain a required side yard on each side of the lot of not less than five feet, except corner lots which shall have a side yard abutting the street of not less than ten feet.
 Required side yards shall not be used for accessory buildings, storage of trailers, boats, or of any materials; nor shall the yard be used for the regular or constant parking of automobiles or other vehicles.